mobindustry/calendar-from-scratch/README.md

 }
 ```

-Now some GridCellModels will have info about holiday inside.
+Now some DayModels will have info about holiday inside.
 We need to use that in GridView adapter's getView method.
 It was implemented with the following:

 ```java
 if(day.isHoliday()) {